-One thing all students should consider before even starting their summer internship is "what do I need to do to become a successful intern?"
-Getting an internship is just the beginning and it isn’t the most important part of the internship process.
+One thing all students should consider before starting their summer internship is to think about what it means to be a successful intern.
+Getting an internship is just the beginning, and it isn’t the most important part of the internship process.

-Sure it may have been tough finding an internship and getting an offer, but the truth is that the value of doing an internship is based mainly on how you decide to handle the internship based on what you have to offer.
-That’s right, the burden is on you to make the internship successful and to perhaps even turn your internship into a full-time job.
+Sure it may have been tough finding an internship and getting an offer, but the truth is that the value of doing an internship is based mainly on how you decide to handle the opportunity based on what you have to offer.
+The burden is on you to make the internship successful and to perhaps even turn your internship into a full-time job.
 It’s not about the company telling you what to do; it’s about you showing your value through your own initiative, motivation, and personal and professional skill set.

-College students often provide companies with the know-how and technological knowledge that some of their most respected and long term employees lack.
-To become even more valuable to your company, be willing to teach co-workers some little tricks of the trade when it comes to using technology to create professional presentations or for better marketing of the company’s product or service using all of the social media tools that are available.
+College students often provide companies with know-how and technological knowledge that some of their most respected and long-term employees lack.
+To become even more valuable to your company, be willing to teach co-workers some little tricks of the trade when it comes to using technology that they may not know about.
+Perhaps you can offer to help create professional presentations or have some new insight for better marketing the company’s product.

-This is a must if you want to get ahead.
-Impressing your supervisor from the get go will set you up for more interesting and varied projects since you will be seen as a valuable member of the team from the very beginning of your internship.
+Impressing your supervisor from the get-go will set you up for more interesting and varied projects since you will be seen as a valuable member of the team from the very beginning.
 Read press releases about the company as well as its competitors.
-What new trends are coming up in the field?
-How is your company positioned to make headway with these new trends?
-Are there ways that you can help the company become more established online using things like Facebook, Twitter, LinkedIn, Pinterest, Google Plus+, Digg, YouTube, plus many more that are more specific to certain niche markets.